-One particular reason for a patient having difficulty with adapting to new eyewear is prismatic effect.
-When someone looks through any point on a lens other than the optical center, they are in effect looking through prism and they may experience some ocular discomfort.
-Without understanding prismatic effect in lenses the dispenser cannot effectively troubleshoot and problem solve.
-One of the first things that a dispenser must check before attempting to design new lenses is whether or not prismatic effect exists in the old lenses.
+One particular reason for a patient having difficulty with adapting to new eyewear is unwanted prismatic effect.
+When someone looks through any point on a lens other than the optical center, they are in effect looking through prism and they may experience some ocular discomfort if prism is not prescribed or needed.
+Without understanding prismatic effects in lenses, the optician/technician cannot effectively troubleshoot and problem solve.
+One of the first things that an optician/technician must check before attempting to design new lenses is whether or not prismatic effect exists in the old lenses.
 If a patient's current eyewear contains prismatic effect and they have adapted to it, and we make new eyewear using their correct PD, they may have difficulty adapting to the new eyewear.
 This means we need a game plan to help decide what will be best for the patient.
-A professional dispenser cannot assume that the previous eyewear didn't have prescribed prism; he/she needs to know.
+A professional optician/technician cannot assume that the previous eyewear didn't have prescribed prism; he/she needs to know.
 That means communicating with the prescriber.
-At this point, the dispenser must decide to remove the prism, reduce the prism, or leave unchanged the un-prescribed prism.
-The final decision should be based on the discussion with the refractionist/prescribing doctor.
+At this point, the optician/technician must decide to remove the prism, reduce the prism, or leave unchanged the unprescribed prism.
+The final decision should be based upon the discussion with the refractionist/prescribing doctor.
 If the patient is uncomfortable with the presence of unprescribed prism, then fixing it in the new lenses should bring welcome relief.

-Symptoms of excessive prismatic effect are commonly described to the dispenser as unpleasant effects often difficult to describe.
-An inexperienced dispenser will have a tendency to write off complaints to an overly sensitive patient.
-However, these symptoms should not be ignored because they are real, and a solution rests on the clear understanding of prism.
+Symptoms of excessive prismatic effects are commonly described to the dispenser as unpleasant effects often difficult to describe.
+An inexperienced optician/technician will tend to write off complaints to an overly sensitive patient.
+However, these symptoms should not be ignored because they are real, and a solution rests in a clear understanding of prism.

-The professional dispenser will recognize these issues and direct their attention to the most likely cause --- excessive unwanted prism.
+The professional optician/technician will recognize these issues and direct their attention to the most likely cause; excessive unwanted prism.